Vettvangur/Audkenning/README.md

 - `authType` (string, enum): Authentication type, can be "sim" or "app".
 Default: "sim".
 - `phoneNumberOrSsn` (string): Phone number or SSN of the user. **Required**.
 - `requestingApplication` (string): Alias/Name/ID of the requesting application. **Required**.
 - `Challenge` (string): Optional challenge.
 A 4-digit (or 4 emojis) code is created if not provided.
+This only works if the authtype is "sim", app authentication always creates its own challenge code.
 - `useEmojiChallenge` (string): Default: `true`.
 - `simChallengePrefix` (string): Default: `""`.
 - `appAdditionalMessage` (string): Default: `""`.